Kanskikuro/DAT600/README.md

 ---

 ## Assignments
-The assignments are from DAT600 Algoritmeteori:
+Assignments are from DAT600 Algoritmeteori:

 - **Assignment 1:**
   - Implements Insertion, Merge, Heap, and Quick Sort in Python.